-All ASCR drivers own their vehicles outright and are fully responsible for their upkeep and maintenance.
-In addition to drivers, other members of the team exclusively support the ASCR output whether through administrative & logistical roles, or through mechanical & pit lane support.
-Multiple members of the team are even utilising their transferable skillsets on weekends in STEM activities working alongside professional Motorsports teams within series such as the Mini Challenge UK and British GT.
+All ASCR drivers own their vehicles outright (there is a limited opportunity with an Army owned car) and are fully responsible for their upkeep and maintenance.
+In addition to drivers, other members of the team exclusively support the ASCR output whether through administrative & logistical roles or through mechanical & pit lane support.
+Multiple members of the team are even utilising their transferable skillsets on weekends in STEM activities working alongside professional Motorsports teams within series such as the British GT series and the British Touring Car Championship (BTCC).
 ASCR are also fortunate to have an amazing selection of sponsors who support the team with amazing products and discounts without which many of us would not be able to compete.

 Affiliated to the British Army Motorsport Association and the Army Sport Control Board, ASCR aims to give serving members of the Army the opportunity to participate in grass roots Motorsport whilst offering the platform for both personal and STEM development.

 The Army Sports Car Racing team consists of 4 tiers of racing: